tschoof/blog/_posts/2013-04-11-alfred-2-workflows.md

 ## *Bigger Update, April 23*
 I figured out a bit more about Alfred, but didn't want to spread it out into another post, so here we go:

-The [Mac Power Users Episode on Alfred](http://macpowerusers.com/2013/04/mac-power-users-133-alfred-2/) made me aware of a few core functionalities I had missed, like the action menu.
-Once Alfred recognises an app, you can go to the actions menu via the right arrow key, and with another stroke, you're in its recent documents.
+The [Mac Power Users Episode on Alfred](http://macpowerusers.com/2013/04/mac-power-users-133-alfred-2/) made me aware of a few core functionalities I had missed.
+Like the actions menu Once Alfred recognises an app, you can go to the actions menu via the right arrow key, and with another stroke, you're in its recent documents, for example.
-If it's a folder or a file, the action menu lets you perform other actions.
+If it's a folder or a file, the actions menu lets you do other stuff.
 Here the buffer comes in, which lets you perform actions on multiple files.
-Going through a few documents you want to send via email is way more efficiet all of a sudden.
+Going through a few documents you want to send via email is way more efficient all of a sudden.
 Powerful stuff.

-From the shownotes of that episode, I highly recommend [Tim Stringer's Screencast](http://technicallysimple.com/screencasts/alfred-2-hotkeys/) made me realise *how* easy it is to make workflows for really rudimental stuff, and *how* much sense it makes.
+From the shownotes of that episode, I highly recommend [Tim Stringer's Screencast](http://technicallysimple.com/screencasts/alfred-2-hotkeys/).
+It made me realise *how* easy it is to make workflows for really rudimental stuff, and *how* much sense it makes.
 At first I thought I didn't need a shortcut to launch Safari, cause it's running all the time anyway.
-But the shortcuts also unhide apps (and unhide if you check the right box), and that is quite handy.
+But the shortcuts also unhide apps (and hides them if you check the right box), and that is quite handy.
 Hotkeys for folders, and searches from selection are also quite nifty.
-Tim takes his time in the Screencast, but it's worth it.
+Tim takes his time in the Screencast, but it's really worth it.

-I discovered a few more ‘top notch’ workflows
+I discovered two more ‘top notch’ workflows

-* [EggTimer](http://geekzone.philosophicalzombie.net/post/45984228801/eggtimer2) is very nice, does what it says.
+* [EggTimer](http://geekzone.philosophicalzombie.net/post/45984228801/eggtimer2) is very nice, does what it says in a nice way.
 * [Skype Call](http://guiguan.github.io/Skype-Call/) is quite amazing, lets you call phone numers or skype contacts from Alfred, in a very fast manner.

 I updated the above mentioned [URL to Safari Tab Workflow](http://cl.ly/0x2O15380I3p) from a crappy script to built-in functions, so that it actually only works with URLs.

-Finally, my global ‘[New Byword Document](http://cl.ly/1E390g2r3q0d)’ workflow is in shareable shape.
+Finally, my global ‘[New Byword Document](http://cl.ly/1E390g2r3q0d)’ workflow is in 'shareable' shape.
 It should work in every situation, with Byword running or not.
 Also shouldn't be too hard to edit it to fit the texteditor of your choice.